OfficeDev/Microsoft-Teams-Samples/samples/graph-chat-lifecycle/csharp/README.md

 ---
 page_type: sample
-description: This sample illustrates how you can use Teams App Chat Life Cycle by calling Microsoft Graph APIs through teams tab.
+description: This sample demonstrates how to manage the chat lifecycle in Microsoft Teams, including creating chats, adding members, and deleting members using Microsoft Graph APIs with C#.
 products:
 - office-teams
 - office